 - Departments which accept credit cards may be subject to a risk assessment.
 The results of all such assessments will be reported to the Office of the Controller.

-- All employees involved in processing credit card payments must be aware of this policy and understand the risks associated with their handling of sensitive information.
+- All employees involved in processing credit card payments must be aware of this policy, understand the risks associated with their handling of sensitive information, and complete security training related to handling of cardholder data.

-- Credit card information must not be transmitted via email.
+- Credit card information must not be transmitted via email or other insecure messaging technologies, such as instant messaging.

 - Although electronic storage of credit card data is prohibited by this policy, the University will perform periodic scans to insure that the policy has not been violated.